 - Management and treatment of STS, including GIST

-- Role of NTRK gene fusion and impact of NTRK gene fusion/TRK testing in STS treatment algorithms
+- Role of NTRK gene fusion and impact of TRK gene fusion/TRK testing in STS treatment algorithms

 - Treatment and management of TRK fusion cancer

-- Understanding of efficacy and safety profiles of approved NTRK inhibitors
+- Understanding of efficacy and safety profiles of approved TRK inhibitors

 - Role of Tyrosine Kinase Inhibitors in STS treatment algorithms